torte71/tmteststuff/armbian_images.md

 ## Download locations
 - Custom [Images](https://github.com/torte71/armbian-mksklipad50) on GitHub
-- Community Images on Armbian (soon)
+- Community Images on Armbian (coming soon)

 ## What works well
   - Summarized: Everything that worked with the original image.